top of page

 Charlie Spragg

-I am a History of Art PhD student at the University of Edinburgh, holding a scholarship from the Edinburgh College of Art.
-My research explores King James VI & I's use of visual and material culture to cultivate an image as a distinctly 'imperial' 'British' European monarch.
-My methodology utilises James' vast catalogue of writings as a lens through which to interpret the artistic materials.
-I have been working independently as a historical researcher, most recently for Historic Environment Scotland on their updated guidebook for Stirling Castle.
+Charlie is a History of Art PhD student at the University of Edinburgh, holding a scholarship from the Edinburgh College of Art.
+Her research explores King James VI & I's use of visual and material culture to cultivate an image as a distinctly 'imperial' 'British' European monarch.
+Alongside this, she has been working independently as a historical researcher, most recently for Historic Environment Scotland, and as a research assistant on the National Galleries Scotland exhibition, ‘The World of King James VI and I’.
+Charlie has recently taken on the role as a postgraduate steering committee member for the Centre of Medieval and Renaissance Studies at the University of Edinburgh.

 bottom of page